-TMJ (Temporal Mandibular Joint) Massage is a massage that specifically focuses on the muscles of the jaw and the neck.
+TMJ (Temporomandibular Joint) Massage is a massage that specifically focuses on the muscles of the jaw and neck.

 You can highly benefit from a TMJ massage if you: